 Selling to a dealer

 Until recently, you could locate a baseball card dealer in almost any town in the United States of America.
-However, with the bursting of the baseball card bubble in the late 1990s and early 2000s, card dealers have become fewer and farther between.
-The number of big dealers that acquire collections from all over the country and the world has shrunk dramatically in recent years, particularly when it comes to collections of antique and prewar cards.
-It doesn’t matter if it’s here with us or with another respectable dealer; we strongly advise selling to a professional who makes their livelihood doing this.
+However, since the bursting of the baseball card bubble in the late 1990s and early 2000s, card dealers have become fewer and further between.
+The number of large dealers who buy collections from all over the country and the world has shrunk significantly in recent years, particularly when it comes to collections of vintage and prewar cards.
+It doesn’t matter whether it’s here with us or with another reputable dealer; we strongly advise selling to a professional who makes their living doing this.